First Order Axial Perturbation of the Reissner-Nordstr\"{o}m Metric in a Possible Parity-Violating Gravity Background: Introduction

 \section{Introduction}

-The study of perturbations around highly-symmetric idealized black (BH) geometries has been a cornerstone of gravitational physics, offering critical insights into stability, quasi-normal modes, gravitational waves, and potential observational signatures.
+The study of perturbations around highly-symmetric idealized black hole (BH) geometries has been a cornerstone of gravitational physics, offering critical insights into stability, quasinormal modes (QNMs), gravitational waves, and potential observational signatures.
 In the context of charged BHs, the Reissner-Nordstr\"{o}m (RN) metric can serve as the fundamental unperturbed solution, and perturbations around it have been extensively explored in General Relativity (GR).
-Early work by Regge, Wheeler~\cite{ref-regge}, Zerilli~\cite{ref-zerilli}, and Moncrief~\cite{ref-moncrief} laid the groundwork for understanding even- and odd-parity perturbations of Schwarzschild and RN black holes, while later studies extended these analyses to include electromagnetic couplings and higher-order effects.
+Early work by Regge, Wheeler~\cite{ref-regge}, Zerilli~\cite{ref-zerilli}, and Moncrief~\cite{ref-moncrief} laid the groundwork for understanding even- and odd-parity perturbations of Schwarzschild and RN BHs, while later studies extended these analyses to include couplings to additional fields and higher-order effects~\cite{ref-franciolini,ref-pound2}.

+Symmetry is a key topic in fundamental physics, and there is a long history of interest in the possibility that the apparent symmetries of GR may not hold exactly.
+Breaking of parity symmetry is an especially interesting possibility in this regard---and the one that we shall be primarily concerned with here.
+In particle physics, parity appears to be conserved in most low-energy processes; however, the parity violation that arises out of the weak interaction has turned out to be crucially important to our understanding of the standard model.
+Although there is no current experimental evidence for it, it is also possible that there might be parity violation in the gravitational sector.